ChinaiArman/GarmentRecognitionAPI/README.md

     ```
     - Replace the placeholder values with your own API keys and file paths.
     - Note: `RAPID_API_KEY` is only used within the data aggregation module.
 You can obtain an API key by creating an account [here](https://rapidapi.com/).
 If you do not plan to use that module for gathering clothing data then this can be left empty.
+    - Note: `DATA_SOURCE_FILE` is the path to the data source file.
+This file can be modified to point to any CSV file with the appropriate columns.
+    - Note: `EMBEDDED_MODEL` is the name of the HuggingFace model that you want to use for the NLP processing.
+The model can be substituted with any other model from the HuggingFace model hub, but we suggest using `gte-small` for optimal results.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>